ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 If value not present at the time of case creation - have a rule on Incident creation that runs a script to populate the qradar_destination value.

 ## How to configure to use multiple QRadar servers that have the QRadar-Plugin installed
-1. On the QRadar server go to the configuration for the IBM QRadar SOAR Plugin
+1. On the QRadar server, go to the configuration for the IBM QRadar SOAR Plugin.
-2. Copy the string given under, QRadar Destination Name
+2. Copy the string from QRadar Destination Name.
 ![screenshot: qradar-plugin-config](./doc/screenshots/qradar-plugin-config.png)
-3. On the SOAR server go to the App Settings/app.config for QRadar Enhanced Data Migration
+3. On SOAR, locate QRadar Enhanced Data Migration in the Apps tab and go to its app.config file in App Settings.
-4. Under File Content where it says [fn_qradar_enhanced_data:SOAR_Plugin_Destination_Name1] replace, SOAR_Plugin_Destination_Name1, with the string copied in step 2
+4. Locate [fn_qradar_enhanced_data:SOAR_Plugin_Destination_Name1] under File Content then replace `SOAR_Plugin_Destination_Name1` with the string copied in step 2.
 ![screenshot: soar-qr-config](./doc/screenshots/soar-qr-config.png)
-5. Enter the correct data for the settings under the server thats label was just configured
+5. Update the host, username, and other settings in this section with the correct data.

 ## How to configure to use a single QRadar Server
 To use only a single server there are two ways this can be configured